anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 **site_admin_viewer**

--  *Site Level Admin Read Only* - usually assign to groups who need to view all resources, such as Capacity Planners
+-  *Site Level Admin Read Only* - usually assigned to groups who need to view all resources, such as Capacity Planners
 -  Permission to read all tenants and resources at the site
 -  Cannot create/update/delete